Acksout/better-audio-player/README.md

 2. Sign up for a Vercel account and connect it to your GitHub account.

-3. Import your 808 Vault repository into Vercel.
+3. Import your Better Audio Player repository into Vercel.

 4. Configure your environment variables in the Vercel dashboard.